 The fact that Bellevue is as well educated as these major university centers reflects the city's success in attracting new residents with advanced degrees.
-Bellevue College, the city's large post-secondary educational institution, does not offer bachelor's or graduate degrees, and the Global Innovation Exchange (GIX) only confers a small number of degrees each year.
-This mans the city is not largely not producing its own workforce - which is dominated by occupations requiring bachelor's degrees and higher.
-Nearly all residents of Bellevue with advanced degrees at some point moved to the city from somewhere else.
+Bellevue College, the city's large post-secondary educational institution, awarded less than 200 bachelor's degrees in 2018, and the Global Innovation Exchange (GIX) also confers a modest number of degrees each year.
+Most residents of Bellevue with advanced degrees at some point moved to the city from somewhere else.